Multir.net Charge: Step-by-Step Resolution Guide (2026)

 Call the customer service number on the back of your card.
 Explain the situation clearly and provide:

-Most banks will issue a temporary credit while they investigate.
-This process is called a provisional credit, and it ensures you’re not out of pocket during the investigation.
+Most banks will issue a provisional credit — a temporary refund to your account while they investigate.
+This ensures you’re not out of pocket during the review process.

 If a phone call doesn’t fully resolve the issue, file a written dispute.
 Here’s how:

-- Gather documentation: Transaction records, email correspondence, and screenshots of your account showing no subscription.
+1. Gather documentation: Transaction records, email correspondence, and screenshots showing no matching subscription or order.

 Expert insight: Many people believe they must resolve the dispute directly with the merchant first.
 While attempting to contact the merchant is good practice, it is not a legal requirement before filing a chargeback with your card issuer.
-Under the Fair Credit Billing Act, you have the right to dispute directly with your card company.
+Under the Fair Credit Billing Act, you have the right to dispute directly with your card company at any time within the 60-day window.

 Expected Timeline for Resolution